Filed in popular steak | July 18, 2017

 - Wild Hibiscus, Smoked Ice Cream and Ginger

 Even though a smoky whiff dominates the place, it is nicely ventilated.
 Overhanging charcoal-hued pendant lamps make the atmosphere spot-on.
 There is a burned rain-tree-wood counter with a seating capacity of 18.
 A 6-seater chef’s table is tucked at the far end.

 Burnt Ends is situated on the Teck Lim Road on Chinatown.

-To dine on the chef’s table, there is a minimum spend of S$100 per head.
+NOTE: To dine on the chef’s table, a minimum spend of S$100 per head is required.